ezchx/condo/README.md

 ![](https://github.com/ezchx/condo/blob/master/condo_graph.png)

-Condo price predictor inspired by Andrew Ng's machine learning course.
+Condo price predictor adapted from Andrew Ng's machine learning course.

 The model uses gradient descent to predict prices based on floor level and square footage.
 The training data is based on actual sales information from The Mark Condominium in Houston.